Orel Hershiser: Cleveland Indians (1995–1997)

 Hershiser signed a three-year contract with the Cleveland Indians on April 8, 1995.
 Indians General Manager John Hart said that the team was looking for a veteran with "character and competitiveness" to show the young players how to play the right way.
 He went 16–6 with a 3.87 ERA in 26 starts for the Indians in 1995 to lead the young team to their first post-season appearance in 41 years.

 Hershiser won the two games he pitched in the 1995 American League Championship Series (ALCS) against the Seattle Mariners and was selected as the ALCS MVP, the first player to have won the LCS MVP Award in both leagues.
 He also pitched effectively in the 1995 World Series against the Atlanta Braves, though the Indians would lose the series in six games.

 He pitched two more seasons for the Indians, and was 14–6 for the 1997 team, including pitching seven shutout innings in Game 3 of the 1997 ALCS.
+After the game, Orioles manager Davey Johnson accused him of putting water on the back of his neck in order to modify the ball to sink.
+When asked about it, teammate Chad Ogea stated, "I've been around Orel three years.
+He cheats.
+But everyone else does, too.
+He showed me how to cheat.
+But he said I couldn't use it until I was about 35.
+So if I stay around that long, I get the privilege to cheat."
 In his final World Series appearance in 1997 he gave up 13 runs in 10 innings and lost 2 games to the Florida Marlins.

 Though he pitched for the Indians for only three seasons, Hershiser became something of a folk hero in Cleveland.
 One memorable image from his tenure is of Hershiser screaming "Take that!" at the Braves dugout after starting a 1–3 double play late in game five of the 1995 World Series.